cbenjamin23/moos-ivp-uav-base/wiki/UAV_Mission_GCS_Commands.md

 ```

 **Explanation:**
-- `qbridge` - Quick bridge, broadcasts variable to all connected vehicles
+- `qbridge` - Quick bridge, sets up the bridge similar to the individual procedure (but is a shorthand)
-- Variables sent as `VAR_ALL` are automatically broadcast
+- Variables sent as `VAR_ALL` are automatically broadcast to all vehicles
 - `$V` is replaced with vehicle name for individual targeting

 ### 2. Defining Buttons (Shoreside)